Submission Deadline 31st May 2022

 Plenaries: 60 minutes.
 Plenary speakers are invited by the RHC Organising Committee.
 If you think your topic should be a plenary session you may request this in the Abstract Submission.

-Workshop: times are either 60 or 90 minutes.
-It is possible to have 2 workshop times back to back but this can only be confirmed once the draft programme is developed.
+Workshop: times are either 60 or 120 minutes.
+It is possible to have longer workshop times but this can only be confirmed once the draft programme is developed.

 Longer Pre-Conference Workshops are possible but require separate CPD points and must have a confirmed delegate list.
 Pre-Conference Workshops must be in partnership with one of the Conference Partners (RuDASA, RuReSA,PACASA or RuNurSA).
 These workshops can be attended by a wider range of people who do not have to sign up for the entire conference i.e. they can just attend the Pre-Conference Workshop.